ALi3nW3rX/AD-Pentetration-Check-List/README.md

 Run Nessus scans to identify vulnerabilities.&#x20;

-- One without credentials at the start.
+- Using the information from the host discovery phase, run Nessus scans on the identified hosts.

 ### Null Sessions / Anonymous Logons